 This vast area of land holds the most beautiful nature and thriving metropoles.
 For travelers, this continent is, without a doubt, a playground of diversity.
 There’s really something for everything.

 If you’re just trying to get a grasp of this immense area and looking for interesting places to discover, this list is made for you.
-But if you already visited some countries and you’re searching for more exciting destinations, this list is also for you!
+And if you already visited some countries and you’re searching for more exciting destinations, this list is also for you!

 Because in this article we gathered the very best places to visit in South America, the pearls, the wonders of nature… The most stunning of the continent!